Draconian10/StockAssist/README.md

 - In the same way, we created a scatterplot to compare Daily High and Close Prices for Tesla
 - Using Hourly Prices, we generated a line graph to plot Hourly Low Prices for Amazon and a KDE plot to graph the Comparison of Hourly Open and Close Prices of Microsoft
 - In the end, this data is inserted into their respective Daily Prices and Hourly Prices Table

+### Data Normalization
+Data Normalization is the process of restructuring the logical data model of a database to eliminate redundancy, organize data efficiently and reduce the potential for data anamolies.
+Here, we verified the table structure for normalization and modified the structure if the table does not conform to 3NF.

+### Database Normal Forms

+#### First Normal Form
+The requirements to satisfy the 1st NF are as follows:
+- Each table has a primary key: minimal set of attributes which can uniquely identify a record.
+- The values in each column of a table are atomic (No multi-value attributes allowed).
+- There are no repeating groups: two columns do not store similar information in the same table.

+#### Second Normal Form
+The requirements to satisfy the 2nd NF are as follows:
+- All requirements for 1st NF must be met.
+- Redundant data across multiple rows of a table must be moved to a separate table.
+- The resulting tables must be related to each other by use of foreign key.

+#### Third Normal Form
+The requirements to satisfy the 3rd NF are as follows:
+- All requirements for 2nd NF must be met.
+- Eliminate fields that do not depend on the primary key.
+- That is, any field that is dependent not only on the primary key but also on another field must be moved to another table.

 ## Tables Structure